2025 UEFA Nations League final: Venue

-The Allianz Arena was chosen by the German Football Association as one of the two venues for the Nations League Finals, along with the MHPArena.
+The Munich Football Arena was chosen by the German Football Association as one of the two venues for the Nations League Finals, along with the MHPArena.
 The stadium, which opened in 2005, is the home stadium of Bayern Munich, and hosted matches at the 2006 FIFA World Cup, UEFA Euro 2020 and UEFA Euro 2024.
 The stadium had just hosted the UEFA Champions League final eight days before this match, in which four Portuguese players—Gonçalo Ramos, João Neves, Vitinha, and Nuno Mendes—and one Spanish player (Fabián Ruiz) won the UEFA Champions League title with Paris Saint-Germain.

 Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away; N: neutral).